 At Argyll Scott, we have developed networks of high calibre DevOps practitioners.
 So if you are a business looking to adopt DevOps methodologies or expand your existing programme and need talented practitioners please contact me (firstname.lastname@example.org or 020 7936 1118) to discuss your recruitment requirements.

-Alternatively, if you are a DevOps professional looking for a new challenge, please contact me for a confidential conversation about your career aspirations.Posted over 6 years ago
+Alternatively, if you are a DevOps professional looking for a new challenge, please contact me for a confidential conversation about your career aspirations.Posted about 8 years ago